This article has links to products and services we love, which we may make commission from.

 Plus, tour guides report horse sightings among each other, which pretty much guarantees a glimpse of the horses as they graze!

-In the village of Corolla itself, there are a number of beaches with public access, Currituck Beach Lighthouse with its 220 steps, and the Whalehead Club, which was built between 1922 and 1925.
+In the village of Corolla itself, there are several beaches with public access, Currituck Beach Lighthouse with its 220 steps, and the Whalehead Club, built between 1922 and 1925.

 Visitors enjoy seafood at Mama Easley’s and Uncle Ike’s or sandwiches at Philly Steak Subs.

-There’s a Food Lion for grocery shopping in Corolla, which means you can stock up before checking into your Outer Banks rental.
+There’s a Food Lion for grocery shopping in Corolla, so you can stock up before checking into your Outer Banks rental.

 If you are collecting fire station t-shirts as souvenirs, station 61 is the number you are looking for in Corolla.